EndyKaufman/django-postgres-angularjs-blog/README.md

 5. ~~Make all methods and classes for authorization~~
 6. ~~Move frontend code to submodule~~
 7. ~~Migrate production to Postres SQL~~
-8. **Add upload files from admin mode to Amazone S3**
-9. Make other parts (copy+past)
-10. Change standart bootstrap theme to beautiful and clear free template
+10. **Change standart bootstrap theme to beautiful and clear free template**
 11. SEO optimizations for Google & Yandex
 12. Add social publisher (Facebook, Twitter, Vkontakte)